Vincy Chan: Career

 Chan launched her solo career in 2006 with the debut single, "Feeling" (感應), for which she quickly gained popularity.
 She was promoted by her record company early on as a "successor to Joey Yung" and her vocals often drew her comparisons to early R&B era Faye Wong.
 She was widely successful as a newcomer, sweeping awards at all 4 major year-end music award shows.
 This included a Top 10 Gold Song Award at RTHK for "Feeling," which remains one of her signature tunes to this day.

 In 2012-13, Chan released a couple of electronic albums collaborating with People Mountain Sea, the music production company founded by Anthony Wong, who was among her earliest champions.
 "Electrify" (通電), the lead single to the album I am Free (我自在), was widely praised by DJs at Commercial Radio Hong Kong at the time, and reached number 2 on their singles chart.

-In 2015, it was the 10th debut anniversary for Vincy Chan, her popularity had rebounded again.
-On February 14, her first ticket-purchasing concert "Love.
+On February 14, 2015, her first ticket-purchasing concert "Love.
 Love Song Swimming Er Concert" was held at the Opera House of the Hong Kong Academy for Performing Arts.
-A large number of friends in entertainment industry are sincerely invited to participate.
-In the same year, the second solo cover HI-FI audiophile disc "Feng·Love Song" was released, enabling Vincy Chan to win the "IFPI Hong Kong Record Sales Award" and "Top Ten Selling Mandarin Records" for the second time.
-In the end, she won the "Best Performing Female Singer" and "New Town Madden Awards Ceremony" and "New Town Madden Asian Singer" for the first time with many years of beautiful sound performance.
+A large number of people from entertainment industry were invited to view the event.
+In the same year, the second solo cover HI-FI audiophile disc "Feng·Love Song" was released, leading Vincy Chan to win the "IFPI Hong Kong Record Sales Award" and "Top Ten Selling Mandarin Records" for the second time.
+Due to the disc she won the "Best Performing Female Singer" and "New Town Madden Awards Ceremony" and "New Town Madden Asian Singer" for the first time.

 Vincy Chan released a new Cantonese song at the end of 2015.
 She sang OST for "Wu Shuangpu" named "Unique", YouTube views up to more than 1 million, extremely Word-of-mouth recognition has enabled Vincy Chan to win the "Jing Ge Golden Melody Award" for the third time.

 In 2016, Vincy Chan finally released the new title song "Four Not Like" in February, becoming Vincy Chan's third "Three Channel Champion Song".
 The number of YouTube views reached more than 2 million and the response was satisfactory.
 The new album "Mirror Image" included new songs.
 And cover singing, the new song part will still be recorded with the equipment used to make the cover album.
 In the end, Yong Er won the "Best Performing Female Singer" in the "Golden Song Awards Ceremony".

 In 2017, Vincy Chan launched her first solo EP "Short Stories" since she joined the industry for 12 years.
 The first title "A Little Pig" and the second title "Lullaby" (sung with Li Ruien) were both composed by Christopher Chak.
 The third major hit "Habits to Love You" made Wing Er win the "Golden Song Award" for the fourth time in the "Golden Song Award Ceremony".
 The English song "You Are My Sunshine" launched at the end of the year has over 1 million YouTube views.